Confusion and outrage after Wire plays song with word in it

 The reaction from Wire’s clientele was far from positive.
 The attendees are known for their love of self-assured head nodding and loud, computer-y noises.
 They are certainly not known for their love of words, and its thought many are unable to read or write.

-The Whip was on the scene immediately as the crowds dissipated at 6am to speak to UoB student James Beard.
-He witnessed the nightclub’s surprise change of approach.
+The Whip was on the scene immediately after the incident.
+We caught up with one Leeds University second year, James Beard, who witnessed the nightclub’s surprise change of approach.

-‘It seems nowadays that they’ve got some kind of agenda to force us to converse like functioning members of society and that’s simply not the role this nightclub has in Bristol culture.
-Frankly, they’re rising above their station and trying to dictate certain standards of communication, and none of us like it.’
+“It seems nowadays that they’ve got some kind of agenda to force us to converse like functioning members of society and that’s simply not the role this nightclub has in Leeds culture.
+Frankly, they’re rising above their station and trying to dictate certain standards of communication, and none of us like it.”

-The Whip reached out to Motion for comment.
+The Whip reached out to Wire for comment.
 They replied with a link to a term-less 30 minute Soundcloud set, presumably in a bid to reaffirm their reputation after this latest scandal.

 - 1North London fresher’s attempt to start anew ruined as entire sixth form moves to Bristol

 - 2Third year revises so hard that ‘chilled study beats’ becomes actual music taste

 - 3Fresher dismayed to find cacti, scratch map and wall hanging not actually substitute for personality

 - 4Breaking: Theresa May starts filling out extenuating circumstances form

 - 5Oak House students seeking prison sentences in bid for more homely accommodation